radiantearth/stac-spec/examples/README.md

 **[collectionless-item.json](collectionless-item.json)** demonstrates the common metadata that is only used when an Item does not have a collection.
 It is recommended to organize items in collections, but we wanted to show how this works.
 This is not technically in the
-'simple collection', but it follows the same pattern, so is included here.
+'simple collection' of this section, but it follows the same pattern, so is included here.

 ### Nested Catalog